St. George Village Botanical Garden – St. Croix

 How to Get There From the Cruise Port

 From Frederiksted Pier, taxis are available right outside the terminal.
-The drive to the garden takes about 15–20 minutes.
-Many drivers offer round‑trip service and will return at a set time.
+The drive to the garden takes 15–20 minutes, and many drivers offer round‑trip service with a scheduled pickup time.

 Best Time to Visit

 Late morning or early afternoon works well, especially if you want bright light for photos.
-The garden is mostly outdoors, so visiting on a clear day makes the experience even better.
+Because the garden is mostly outdoors, visiting on a clear day enhances the experience and highlights the vibrant colors of the plants.

 Tips for Visiting